Medscape Medical News

 Do not take Combivir with any other medicine that contains lamivudine or zidovudine, including: Epivir, Epzicom, Retrovir, or Trizivir.

 To make sure you can safely take lamivudine and zidovudine, tell your doctor if you have any of these other conditions:

 - bone marrow suppression; or

 FDA pregnancy category C. It is not known whether lamivudine and zidovudine will harm an unborn baby.
-Tell your doctor if you are pregnant or plan to become pregnant while using this medication.
 HIV can be passed to your baby if you are not properly treated during pregnancy.
+Tell your doctor if you are pregnant or plan to become pregnant during treatment.
 Take all of your HIV medicines as directed to control your infection.

 If you are pregnant, your name may be listed on a pregnancy registry.
 This is to track the outcome of the pregnancy and to evaluate any effects of lamivudine and zidovudine on the baby.